geodynamics/pylith/docs-sphinx/developer/contributing/workflow.md

 (sec-developer-feature-branch)=
 ## Creating a New Feature Branch

-Before creating a new feature branch, you should merge updates from the upstream repository as described in {ref}`sec-developer-sync-fork.
+Before creating a new feature branch, you should merge updates from the upstream repository as described in {ref}`sec-developer-workflow-sync-fork`.

 ```{code-block} console
 ---